SilaAkello/alx-low_level_programming/0x0C-more_malloc_free/README.md

-This is the task on malloc project
+This is the task on  more malloc projects.